michael-milette/moodle-local_contact/README.md

 This only happens if a user is logged in.
 In this case, their registered first and last name and email address will be used instead of the name and email address entered in a form.

-### Can I include user profile fields in the email footer and confirmation email message?
+### Can I include user profile fields and custom profile fields in the email footer and confirmation email message?

 Yes.
-Many but not all profile fields are available by inserting [FilterCodes](https://moodle.org/plugins/filter_filtercodes/) tags.
+Not all profile fields are available, but you can do it by inserting [FilterCodes](https://moodle.org/plugins/filter_filtercodes/) tags.

 ### Why does the "Continue" button always take me back to the front page instead of back to the referrer URL?